PedroPauloMorenoCamargo/Jogo_2D/README.md

 # Getting Over Snake

-## A game where you are a snake and your objective is to climb a tree in order to reach another stage of evolution.
-But be advised many snakes have tried but none yet have succeeded.
+## In this game, you play as a snake with a singular goal: climb the tree to reach the next stage of evolution.
+But beware – many snakes have tried, yet none have succeeded

 ## References